The Chinese overseas education market and how to market your courses online to attract Chinese students.

 Create an official subscription account on ‘WeChat’ and use your page to present information on key courses suitable for the Chinese market.
 It is the perfect forum to disseminate content, start conversations and answer questions for potential students.

 The same social media strategies you would employ in the west cannot simply be transferred.
-Different social networks means adopting different, more localized and specialized marketing strategies.
+Different social networks mean adopting different, more localized, and specialized marketing strategies.

 For more information on how to market on social media see our previous article.

 4) Manage e-reputation

 Managing the reputation of your college or university in forums and on social media is vital.
 The Chinese still use forums much more than we do in the west.
 The Chinese are especially influenced by the views of others, particularly by their immediate social circle.
 Manage your reputation by promoting positive comments and threads on social networks and in forums.

 The Chinese student will want to study where other Chinese students are going and at institutions, they rate highly.
 The reputation you have domestically does not necessarily dictate how your establishment is perceived overseas, especially as the Chinese student will have a unique set of expectations, priorities, and needs that need to be adapted to and catered for.

 Benji is a digital marketing specialist based in Shanghai, China.
 He is concerned with finding solutions for western services expanding into the Middle Kingdom.